All About Sherrill

 Once Upon a Party really took it out of me though and I was exhausted.
 The stress was unbelievable, not just down to the work involved but the huge financial loss we suffered.
 I had two huge bank loans and had maxed out on 8 credit cards.
 We had to sell our house and down-size to re-mortgage and pour yet more money into this bottomless pit.
 We decided to sell up in 2010, even though the debt was still owed, we just has to cut our losses and luckily the family from the shop next door took the remaining lease over from me as a going concern.
 In those 4 short years I had ploughed some £120K into this business and this was a massive debt that still needed to be paid off.

 So what to do next.
 My choices were to go bankrupt or to pay off the debts, and I thought ‘I can do that, I can pay off the debts’ so I did.
-I kick-started Mimicks Face Painting back into action and went back to teaching in colleges again to pay off the massive bank loans and credit cards.
+I kick-started Mimicks Face Painting back into action and went back to teaching in colleges again, plus I ran regular one-day training courses in Face Painting at all the UK Capital Hair & Beauty wholesalers, to pay off the massive bank loans and credit cards.
 And that’s exactly what I did.

 Lipstick Powder & Paint